arangodb-foxx/demo-hello-foxx/README.md

 can be found in the applications folder.

     {
-      "description": "This is 'Hallo World' for ArangoDB Foxx.", "author": "Frank Celler",
+      "description": "This is 'Hello World' for ArangoDB Foxx.", "author": "Frank Celler",

       "versions": {